 Strategies, norms and doctrines has as its objective to study contemporary armed conflicts, in particular in terms of their political, military, legal and philosophical aspects.
 The research topics developed in the completed projects and events are on international law, with particular focus on technological challenges (cyber, artificial intelligence, robotics), doctrines of deterrence, arms control with the fight against proliferation and nuclear disarmament.
 The transformations in international relations and their power and security challenges as well as the philosophy of war and peace are also part of the study field.

-Inteligence, anticipation and hybrid threats leads the research focusing on the "knowledge and anticipation" strategic function, highlighted by the Defence white paper since 2008.
+Inteligence, strategy foresight and influence leads the research focusing on the "knowledge and anticipation" strategic function, highlighted by the Defence white paper since 2008.
 This programme firstly aims to contribute to an improved comprehension of intelligence intended in the widest sense of the word (that is as information, process, activity and organisation all at the same time); it then aspires to contribute to analytical approaches, particularly in the anticipation field; finally, it focuses on the different aspects of war known as "hybrid", in particular information manipulation.
 The subject moreover contributes to strengthening the hybrid nature of the IRSEM by issuing notes at the intersection of academic research and the analysis open source intelligence.